 Mysterious statues that walked to their resting places and a more mysterious culture that erected them…

 These are just a few of the attractions of the beautiful, mysterious island of Rapa Nui, better known to most of us as Easter Island.
-Located in the middle of the Pacific Ocean, Rapa Nui is over 3,000 km from the central coast of Chile and 1900 km from the closest inhabited island, making it one of the most remote places in the world.
-The small island – only about 46 square miles in area – is nearly a perfect triangle whose longest side is 24 km, and is only 12 km wide at its widest.
-Yet within that tiny space exists the luminous beauty of a natural sanctuary and one of the best known mysteries of the ancient world – the mysterious Moai – the statues of Easter Island.
+Located in the middle of the Pacific Ocean, Rapa Nui is over 3,000 km from the central coast of Chile and 1900 km from the closest inhabited island, making it one of the world's most remote places.
+The small island – only about 46 square miles in area – is nearly a perfect triangle whose longest side is 24 km and is only 12 km wide at its widest.
+Yet within that tiny space exists the luminous beauty of a natural sanctuary and one of the best-known mysteries of the ancient world – the mysterious Moai – the statues of Easter Island.

-In the 1950s, Thor Heyerdahl and his crew of explorers slept in tents on the beach of Rapa Nui.
-Today, visitors stay in any one of over a dozen hotels and can join guided tours of the island or explore it on their own.
-Even though there are many commercial flights to the island, and tourism is an important industry, the island has remained unspoiled and beautiful.
+In the 1950s, Thor Heyerdahl and his crew of explorers slept in tents on Rapa Nui's beach.
+Today, visitors stay in any one of over a dozen hotels and can join guided tours of the island or explore it independently.
+Even though there are many commercial flights to the island, and tourism is an important industry, it has remained unspoiled and beautiful.

 The Moai and their attendant mysteries have overshadowed many of the other attractions of the island.
 Most people who come to Rapa Nui are drawn by the mysterious stones and the myths surrounding them.
 Once they arrive, however, they find that there are many other things to see and do, though many are interconnected in some way to the Moai.